GoogleChrome/developer.chrome.com/site/en/docs/apps/app_architecture/index.md

 The app container describes the visual appearance and loading behavior of Chrome Apps.
 Chrome Apps look different than traditional web apps because the app container does not show any traditional web page UI controls; it simply contains a blank rectangular area.
-This allows an app to blend with “native” apps on the system, and it prevents the user from “messing” with the app logic by manually changing the URL.
+This allows an app to blend with "native" apps on the system, and it prevents the user from "messing" with the app logic by manually changing the URL.

 Chrome Apps are loaded differently than web apps.
 Both load the same type of content: HTML documents